Routine

 The Right Way

-• Clean after every use according to instructions
+• Clean the device after every use

 How to Fix It

-Mistake #10: Not Reading Instructions
+Mistake #10: Not Reading the Instructions

 Why It's a Problem